celsiusnarhwal/terebii/README.md

 | Exact version number | This version of Terebii exactly.
 May be optionally prefixed with a `v`.                     | `ghcr.io/celsiusnarhwal/terebii:1.0.0`<br/>`ghcr.io/celsiusnarhwal/terebii:v1.0.0` |
 | `edge`               | The latest commit to Terebii's `main` branch.
 Unstable.                                     | `ghcr.io/celsiusnarhwal/terebii:edge`                                              |                                                                                             |                                                                                    |

 All Terebii images are distributed both with and without a Redis server.
-If you have your own Redis server an image that doesn't include one, append `-noredis` to the tag of your choice.[^3]
+If you have your own Redis server and would prefer an image that doesn't include one, append `-noredis` to the tag of your choice.[^3]

 </details>